 - Specializations - Once at the master’s or doctorate level, you can choose from an assortment of titles in psychology.
 Specializations are available from clinical practice to research and counseling.
 Your specialty can be determined by the environment in which you would like to work; for example, school or industrial psychology or by the theory you would like to practice; for example, applied behavioral psychology.
 There are many types of programs to choose from: ones that allow more hands-on practice and others that keep you at a distance, researching trends.
 Choosing the right program may be your biggest decision, one which will have you considering your educational background, work experience, interests and communication skills.

 - Licensure - Each state can have its own regulations regarding licensure in psychology or counseling.
 Once you’ve chosen a specialty, make sure to check in with your program about any additional requirements you may need to fulfill, like internship or research hours, before you are able to practice.
+The Association of State and Provincial Psychology Boards (ASPPB) is a good place to find information on state licensing.

 What Classes Will I Have to Take in a Psychology Degree Program?